 Please join us for a tour of Bartlett Arboretum’s Champion and Notable Trees.
 Not often will a person find trees in Connecticut much older than 100 years.
 The Bartlett Arboretum has over 20 trees of notable or champion status, many of which were planted by F.A.
 Bartlett when the property was used as the research laboratory of the Bartlett Tree Company.

 Tour will begin on the Homestead terrace.
 Please note that we have been asked to enter at the gatehouse on High Ridge Road and park in main parking lot to the right.

-Rain date: Saturday, June 17th 2pm.
+Rain date: Saturday, 17th 2pm.

 10th Anniversary Celebration Concert at the Seaside Garden at Greenwich Point Sunday, 25th 5:30-6:30 PM

 The Greenwich Tree Conservancy, in conjunction with the Friends of Greenwich Point and the Greenwich Point Conservancy, invite you to join us at our woodwind concert to celebrate trees.